 Behavioral Food Subsidies

 We conduct a pre-registered field experiment with low-income grocery shoppers to study how behavioral interventions can be leveraged to improve the effectiveness of subsidies for healthy food purchases.
 Our unique design enables us to elicit choices between subsidies and deliver subsidies both before and at the point of purchase.
-We examine the effect of two non-restrictive changes to the choice environment: giving shoppers greater agency over the choice of subsidies and introducing a waiting period before the shopping trip to prompt deliberation about the subsidy and food purchasing decision.
-When combined, these changes substantially increase the effectiveness of subsidies, increasing healthy purchases by 61% relative to a restricted healthy food subsidy and 199% relative to an un-subsidized control group.
-Given the low cost and potential scalability of our interventions, our findings have significant implications for policy and intervention design.
+We examine the effects of two non-restrictive changes to the choice environment: giving shoppers agency over the subsidy they receive and introducing a waiting period before the shopping trip to prompt deliberation about the food purchase decision.
+Combined, our interventions substantially increase the effectiveness of subsidies, increasing healthy purchases by 61% relative to a restricted healthy food subsidy and 199% relative to an un-subsidized control group.
+These low-cost, scalable, and effective interventions have significant implications for behaviorally-motivated policy aiming to mitigate nutritional inequality.

 Keywords: agency, deliberation, nutrition, choice architecture, waiting periods, field experiment